rajewsky-lab/openst/docs/computational/preprocessing_capture_area.md

     --rev-comp \
     --single-tile
 ```

+!!! warning
+    These files do not undergo deduplication, therefore some barcodes might be repeated.
+Run `openst flowcell_map` to make sure there
+    are no duplicated barcodes across the flow cell.

 Make sure to replace the placeholders.
 `/path/to/tile.fastq` to the `fastq` file of a specific tile; `/path/to/fc_tiles` where the table-like